 Transfer a domain in

-Note: The other owner must work with you to prepare the domain for transfer and must permit the transfer.
+Note: The current owner must work with you to prepare the domain for transfer and must permit the transfer.

 - A domain name you own at a different registrar